-27 Determine the depth at which a circular footing of 1.8m diameter be installed to provide a factor of safety 3 to carry a safe load of 2000kN.
-Soil has following CO4/10m properties.
-C = $10, \Phi = 30^{\circ}$, $\gamma = 18$ kn/m 3 , use Terzaghi's factors $\Phi = 30^{\circ}$ N c = 37.2 , N_q = 22.5 and N_γ = 19.7.
-28 • hat will be estimated settlen are plate and the observed ment for a square footing of CO4/10m 29 settlement, the following l Plate width 300mm 600mm oads were obtained.
-Load 35kN 125kN d on soil deposit.
-For 25mm CO4/10m 30 A footing 2.5m x 2.5m has to carry a vertical load of 800kN with moment of 100kN-m along one of its axis.
-Determine the contact pressure if the column is placed at the centre of the footing.
-Plan the position of the column so that the 30 A footing 2.5m x 2.5m has to carry a vertical load of 800kN with moment of 100kN-m along one of its axis.
-Determine the contact pressure if the column is is

-Course Outcomes: Students will be able to

-CO-1: Ability to plan and execute geotechnical site investigation program for different civil engineering projects

-CO-2: understanding of sness distribution and resulting settlement beneath the loaded footings on sand and clayey soils.

-CO-3: Ability to estimate factor of safety against failure of slopes and to compute lateral pressure distribution behind earth retaining structures

-CO-4: Ability to determine bearing capacity of soil and achieve proficiency in proportioning shallow isolated and combined footings for uniform bearing pressure

-CO-5: Capable of estimating load carrying capacity of single and group of piles a) Identification of projects and allocation methodology to Faculty Members
+27 ich a circular footing of 1.8m diameter be installed to CO4/10m • 3 to carry a safe load of 2000kN.
+Soil has following properties. $C = 10, \Phi = 30$ 0 , γ = 18kn/m^{3} , use Terzaghi's factors Φ = 30 0 N{c} = 37.2 , N_q = 22.5 and N_γ = 19.7.
+28 nducted on a 300mm square plate and the observed CO4/10m settlement was 17mm.
+What will be estimated settlement for a square footing of side 2m.
+1) Cohesive soil 2) Cohesion less soil.
+Two plate load tests with square plates were conducted on soil denosit For 2mm CO4/1 29 Two plate load tests with square plates were conducted on soil deposit.
+For 25mm settlement, the following lo Plate width Load 300mm 35kN 600mm 125kN r Determine the size of the e footing to carry net load of 1800kN for a limiting settlement of 25mm.
+30 as to carry a vertical load of 800kN with moment of CO4/10m axis.
+Determine the contact pressure if the column is e footing.
+Plan the position of the column so that the bearing pressure on the foo oting will be uniform.
+Cours e Outcomes: Students will be able to CO-1: Ability to plan and execute geotechnical site investigation program for different civi il engineering projec ts CO-2: understanding of stress dist ribution and resulting settlement beneath the loaded foo tings on sand ayey soils.
+0 0 CO-3:/ Ability to estimate factor of s afety against failure of slopes and to compute lateral re distribution behind earth i CO.44 hility to determine hearing capacity of soil and achieve proficiency in proportionin g shallow and combined footings for 5 shanow carrying capacity of single and group of piles 00-5 Capable of estimating load (carrying capacity of single and group of piles ÷ a)Identification of projects and allocation methodology to Faculty Members